netsec-ethz/rains/README.md

 list of issues and bugs can be found [here](https://github.com/netsec-ethz/rains/issues/).

 The server and all tools are tested using unit and integration tests.
-A description of the integration test can be found in the [readme](test/integration/README.md) To inspect the test coverage of all unit tests together with the integration test, perform the following steps:
+A description of the integration test can be found in this [readme](test/integration/README.md) To inspect the test coverage of all unit tests together with the integration test, perform the following steps:
 1. go test -coverprofile=coverage.out -coverpkg=./internal/pkg/... ./...